poslogica/generalscripts/scripts/windows/patching/patch-software-windows.md

 - Make sure to update `$wingetversion` to the correct version when `winget` is updated.
 - If running this script as a scheduled task, make sure it is set to run with administrative privileges to allow for updates.
+- ⚠️ **Migration Notice**: For new deployments, consider using [`update-third-party-with-winget.ps1`](./update-third-party-with-winget.md) which offers:
+  - JSON-based configuration
+  - Better error handling
+  - Filtering and scope management
+  - More comprehensive logging
+  - Active maintenance and testing

 ## Troubleshooting